joshbegley/nyt-latest/previous.md

 **More Funding Needed to Prosecute Pandemic Fraud, Justice Dept. Says**\
 `The Justice Department said more than $1.4 billion in stolen relief funds have been seized or forfeited.
-But estimates of the total stolen run into the billions.`\
+But estimates of the total stolen run into the tens of billions.`\
 https://nytimes.com/2024/04/09/us/politics/pandemic-fraud-justice.html

 **Biden courts caregivers, pledging to expand support if he is re-elected.**\